-Artificial intelligence in government
+Artificial intelligence in government has been added to your bookmarks.

 What do government workers need more of?
 Time.
 And that’s exactly what artificial intelligence promises to offer.
 Our research suggests that cognitive technologies can help agencies free up billions of labor hours per year, to be spent doing real work, not drudge work.